procatstination/farmpogs/README.md

 # Farm Pogs

-This will take a [twitch](https://www.twitch.tv) vod and create a short video 'previously' based on chatters top momemnts according to the [emotes](https://betterttv.com/) chatters send.
+This will take a [twitch](https://www.twitch.tv) vod and create a short video 'previously' based on chatters top moments according to the [emotes](https://betterttv.com/) chatters send.

-Right now it chooses a set of 4 fixed emotes and find when this is used the most then roughly joins those segments.
+You can pass a series of emotes to search the vod and they will clip these together.

 # Example Usage